JR Cawaling

-Ricardo "JR" Cawaling Jr. (born August 15, 1987) is a Filipino professional basketball player for Zamboanga Valientes of the ASEAN Basketball League (ABL).
+Ricardo "JR" Cawaling Jr. (born August 15, 1987) is a Filipino basketball coach and former professional player.
 He was drafted 30th overall by the San Mig Coffee Mixers in the 2013 PBA draft.

 He is known as a three-point shooter.
 He was aliased "Aye Aye Captain" during his ABL years and "The Sweet Shooter" in his PBA career.

 College career

 Cawaling played for the FEU Tamaraws beginning in Season 70, when he was Rookie of the Year, beating Mike Gamboa and Kirk Long for the award.
 In his sophomore season, they were beaten by the De La Salle Green Archers during the Final Four and FEU missed out on a Finals trip.

 Cawaling returned for Season 72 off a stint with Gilas Pilipinas.
 He had 14 points on six of seven shooting from the field off the bench in a win over the NU Bulldogs.
 He scored 14 again in a 12-point win over the UP Fighting Maroons.
 They lost in the Final Four to the UE Red Warriors, despite him scoring 19 points.

 During Season 73, Cawaling was almost suspended after he picked up both unsportsmanlike and technical fouls against the Green Archers, but UAAP Commissioner Ato Badolato ruled that these did not merit suspension, based on UAAP guidelines.
 That season, they finished with the best record in the league, beat La Salle in the Final Four before losing to the Blue Eagles in two games in the Finals.

 Season 74 was Cawaling's final season with the Tamaraws.
 He injured his knee and was unavailable for most of FEU's campaign.
 Still, FEU reached the Finals once again.